imazen/resizer/readme.md

 ```c#
   new PluginName().Install(ImageResizer.Configuration.Config.Current);
 ```
-You will need need to add the appopriate namespace reference to access the plugin.
+You will need to add the appropriate namespace reference to access the plugin.

 Most configuration and plugin installation issues can be resolved by checking ImageResizer’s self-diagnostics page.
 If your local website is running at `http://localhost:5000/`, then you should browse to `http://localhost:5000/resizer.debug.ashx` to access it.
 See [the Troubleshooting](#troubleshooting section) for more details.